DJSures/Spa_Hot_Tub_WiFi_Monitor/README.md

 A drunk monkey created the spa protocol and circuit on these things in the mid 90's - and nothing has changed since.
 The signal on the RJ45 is super noisy, and the protocol design really missed out on an opprotunity for being a lot smarter.
 Considering they use clock and data wires to send the display, they should have just used RX/TX for serial to have bi-directional communication.
 But, they didn't, so instead I had to reverse engineer their mess.
 You'll notice in my code that I sample the signal 100-200 times before validating the temperature or display.
 This is because for what ever reason the data bits will sometimes not be set.
 So, to trust the data and interpret the temperature, I have to sample the packet 200 times.
 UGH!

 You'll notice a number of comical hacks in my code because of their poor understanding of technology when the first spa packs were created.
-Rand is over :)
+Rant is over :)